-On October 31, 2016, the Company and its wholly owned subsidiary, Cypress Petroleum Pty Ltd. ("Cypress"), entered into a definitive asset purchase agreement (the "Definitive Agreement") with Southern Cross Petroleum & Exploration Pty Ltd. ("Southern Cross"), to acquire a 100% interest, subject to underlying royalties, in Petroleum Lease 17 and all related assets, which are located in Australia's Surat Basin in exchange for AUD\$2,500,000, payable to Southern Cross as follows:
+On January 31, 2017, the Company and its wholly owned subsidiary, Cypress Petroleum Pty Ltd. ("Cypress"), completed the purchase of 100% interest in Petroleum Lease 17 and all related assets, which are located in Australia's Surat Basin and subject to underlying royalties, from Southern Cross Petroleum & Exploration Pty Ltd. ("Southern Cross") in exchange for AUD\$2,500,000, payable to Southern Cross as follows: